Heartland Delta Conference

 Heartland Delta Faculty Conversations

 Each year, faculty from the Heartland Delta schools to explore mission in the context of teaching and research.
-In February of 2012, Loyola University Chicago, Mission and Identity will host the next Heartland Delta Faculty Conversations gathering.
+In February of 2012, Loyola University Chicago Mission and Identity hosted the Heartland Delta Faculty Conversations gathering.

 Heartland Delta History